intoxstudio/content-aware-sidebars/readme.txt

 ####Highlighted Premium Features

+* **Sticky Sidebars & Widget Areas**
+Make any sidebar or widget area sticky without hurting site performance.
+No jQuery and no bloat.
+* **Even More Display Conditions**
+Create sidebars for these additional conditions: **UR LS + wildcards, Referrer URLs + wildcards, Content by publish date, BuddyPress Groups**
-* **Widget Area Designer:** Add widget columns and edit colors, backgrounds, paddings, etc.
+* **Widget Area Designer**
+Add responsive widget columns and edit colors, backgrounds, paddings, etc.
-* **Widget Areas in Theme Hooks:** Intelligently insert new widget areas into your theme without coding
+* **Widget Areas in Theme Hooks**
+Intelligently insert new widget areas into your theme without coding
-* **Automatic Widgets Backup:** Easily restore any changed or deleted widgets
+* **Automatic Widgets Backup**
+Easily restore any changed or deleted widgets
+* **Widget Cleaner**
-* **Widget Cleaner:** Save memory and remove clutter by disabling and removing unused widgets
+Save memory and remove clutter by disabling and removing unused widgets
-* **Extended User Visibility:** Show or hide widget areas for User Roles, BuddyPress Groups, and more
+* **Extended User Visibility**
+Show or hide widget areas for User Roles, BuddyPress Groups, and more
-* **Time & Weekday Schedule**: Display widget areas only in select time ranges on given days
+* **Time & Weekday Schedule**
+Display widget areas only in select time ranges on given days
+* **Container Widget**
-* **Container Widget:** Turn widget areas into reusable blocks and show the same widgets in different places
+Turn widget areas into reusable blocks and show the same widgets in different places
-* **Duplicate Widget Areas:** A real time-saver when adding new similar widget areas
+* **Duplicate Widget Areas**
+A real time-saver when adding new similar widget areas
-* **First-class Email Support:** Get expert help fast and directly to your inbox
+* **First-class Email Support**
+Get expert help fast and directly to your inbox
 * [and so much more...](https://dev.institute/wordpress-sidebars/pricing/?utm_source=readme&utm_medium=referral&utm_content=more&utm_campaign=cas)

-####Even More Sidebar Conditions

-Display your widget areas on these additional conditions:

-* URLs + wildcards
-* Referrer URLs + wildcards
-* Content from any day, month, year
-* BuddyPress Groups

 Upgrade at anytime instantly and securely from the Admin Dashboard, or [click here to upgrade now!](https://dev.institute/wordpress-sidebars/pricing/?utm_source=readme&utm_medium=referral&utm_content=upgrade&utm_campaign=cas)